How can I help you?

 import 'zone.js';

-Immutable mode in the Syncfusion Angular Grid component optimizes re-rendering performance by utilizing object reference and deep compare concepts.
-This mode ensures that when performing Grid actions, only modified or newly added rows are re-rendered, preventing unnecessary re-rendering of unchanged rows.
+Immutable mode in the Syncfusion® Angular Grid is designed to optimize re-rendering performance by utilizing the object reference and deep compare concept.
+This mode ensures that when performing grid actions, only the modified or newly added rows are re-rendered, preventing unnecessary re-rendering of unchanged rows.

 This feature uses the primary key value for data comparison.
-Therefore, provide the isPrimaryKey column.
+Therefore, the isPrimaryKey column must be provided.

-The following example demonstrates immutable mode implementation in an Angular component.
-When add, delete, or update actions are performed, existing rows are not regenerated or reused, ensuring efficient rendering of only modified or newly added rows:
+The following example demonstrates enabling immutable mode in an Angular component.
+When add, delete, or update actions are performed, existing rows are not regenerated or reused, ensuring efficient rendering of only the modified or newly added rows:

 import { NgModule } from '@angular/core'